gregnordin/notes_to_self/Blender/notes-Blender.md

     - `AnimateRoofLayer`
     - `AnimateChannelWithSmallEdgesLayer`

+# Wednesday, 2021-10-06

+File: `211001_dev_animation_classes.py`

+- Fix timing so that small edge layer and regular layer grow in z at same rate

 ## Next:

 - Fix speed of growing in z for last layer in `AnimateChannelWithSmallEdgesLayer` so thin region and thick region grow at the same speed